SRRL BY-LAWS Amended 3/15/22

 The Chair of each committee will contact the members of the committee before the January to determine if members of the committee will continue to serve that committee for another calendar year.

-In the event the Chair of a committee was to step down, a replacement would be selected by the committee.
+In the event the Chair of a committee were to step down, a replacement would be selected by the committee.

 Purpose of committee is to provide guidance and make recommendations to the Board of Directors regarding financial matters of the club.